What You Need to Know

 U.S. sales of individual deferred annuities climbed to $58 billion, up 10% from the total for the first quarter of 2020, the Des Moines, Iowa-based firm says.

-Wink based the new figures on reports from 14 structured annuity issuers, 48 variable annuity issuers, 59 fixed annuity issuers, 67 indexed annuity issuers, and 79 multi-year guaranteed annuity (MYGA) issuers.
+Wink based the new figures on reports from 14 structured annuity issuers, 48 variable annuity issuers, 59 fixed annuity issuers and 79 multi-year guaranteed annuity (MYGA) issuers.

 The issuers increased sales of three types of non-variable annuities 5.8%, to $28 billion.